oferei/sublime-unity-completions/README.md

 ## Usage

 Simply start typing any Unity term or press Ctrl+Space.
-After auto-completing a function name, use tab to easily iterate through the parameters.
+After auto-completing a function name, use Tab to easily iterate through the parameters.

 ## Installation